Steps of Bankruptcy

-A legal requirement prior to filing bankruptcy is that you get credit counseling.
+A legal requirement prior to filing bankruptcy in Bend is that you get credit counseling.
 This is done through a federally approved agency, at a low cost.
 The counseling is usually done on the internet, but can be done in person or on the phone.

 Completion of Petition

 We prepare your petition using information you provide.
 The information must be 100% accurate.
 As an aid in preparing your petition, we will ask you for 6 months of income information.
-After signing, you petition is filed with the court and the court notifies your creditors.
+After signing, your petition is filed with the court and the court notifies your creditors.

 You will have to appear at a meeting called "The First Meeting of Creditors".
 This takes place about 5 - 6 weeks after you have filed your petition.
 You will be put under oath and questioned about your petition to determine if it is accurate.
 This meeting usually takes no longer than 10 minutes.
 Creditors have the right to attend, but rarely do.
 Our attorney will represent you at this meeting.